Fyrelyon/SpaceWar/README.md

 ## How 2 Play

-### Shield and Restore Health:
-Press Q on the Keyboard.

 ### Start the Game from Title:
 Press K on the Keyboard.

-### Win the Game Instantly:
-Press P on the Keyboard.

-### Restart the Game:
-Press R on the Keyboard.

 ### Move Left & Right:
 1. Press Left-Arrow to move Left.